 For the underlying chart data click here.
 (PDF spreadsheet download)

-The Concord Baseline and CBO alternative make some key assumption changes to the CBO baseline.
+The Concord Baseline makes some key assumption changes to the CBO baseline.
 CBO is required to assume that congressional appropriations continue increasing at the rate specified in law -- following the budget caps and sequester policy enacted in the 2011 Budget Controll Act.
 For tax legislation, they assume current law will govern -- so if there are tax cuts that have sunsets, CBO is required to project revenues assuming the tax cuts expire as written in the legislation.
 They also project economic growth in a very conservative fashion -- they do not try to anticipate major changes in the economy, either recessions or accelerations.